actano/lake-rules/browser-tests.md

                     scripts: [<test.files>, ...]
                     html: <jade.file>
                     dependencies: [<path.to.other.features.defining.jade.include>, ...]
+            templates:
+                dependencies: [<path.to.other.features.defining.jade.include>, ...]

 The jade file is compiled to HTML into the build directory at `test/test.html`.
-The script files are compiled into the build directory and passed to the jade compiler with their relative paths.
+The featurePath itself is implicitly added as jade-dependency path The script files are compiled into the build directory and passed to the jade compiler with their relative paths.